yoanm/gha-versioning/README.md

 > [!IMPORTANT]
 > - Do not forget to set `contents: write` permission !
-> - When action is used with another event that release creation (or edition), you must fill the `tag` input !
+> - When action is used with another event than release creation (or edition), you must fill the `tag` input !

 ```yaml
 name: Publish